ComNets-Bremen/Epidemic-on-PyCom/new_version_20_October/lib/results/readme.md

 7. All nodes stationary and data generation frequency reduced
 8. All nodes stationary and cache size increased
 9. All nodes stationary and queue size increased
-10. All nodes stationary and both queue and cache size increased The parameter values used are listed as below: <br/>
+10. All nodes stationary and both queue and cache size increased<br/>
+The parameter values used are listed as below: <br/>
 Number of nodes: 6,Tx Power: 14 dBm, Node distance: average distance between each device(node) is 2m in indoor scenarios and 5m in outdoor scenarios,Wait time before initialization: 300 sec, Data bytes received: max 128 bytes, Hello packets frequency: every 15 sec, Neighbour flushed out after 45 sec of no response, Re-synchronisation time-out: 40 sec, Data generation frequency: every 40 sec (scenario 1-5) and every 60 sec (scenario 6-10), Cache & Queue size: 50 items each (scenario 1-5) and 100 items each for modified parameter scenarios.